-We are funding a broad portfolio of biofuels research programmes including our ongoing efforts on algae as well as programs on converting alternative, non-food based biomass feedstocks, i.e. cellulosic biomass, to advanced biofuels.
-We believe that fundamental technology improvements and scientific breakthroughs are still necessary in both biomass optimisation and the processing of biomass into fuels.
+We are funding a broad portfolio of biofuels research programs including our ongoing efforts on algae as well as programs on converting alternative, non-food based biomass feedstocks, i.e. cellulosic biomass, to advanced biofuels.
+We believe that fundamental technology improvements and scientific breakthroughs are still necessary in both biomass optimization and the processing of biomass into fuels.
 Specifically, scientific breakthroughs are needed to ensure that advanced biofuels can be scaled up economically and produced with the desired environmental benefit of lower life cycle greenhouse gas (GHG) emissions.
 In this type of breakthrough research, clearly understanding the challenge and breaking it down into manageable questions that can be addressed through science are the first crucial steps towards finding solutions.

 Scientists and engineers at universities, government laboratories, and companies are investigating a wide range of feedstocks and processes to develop advanced biofuels.
 We are working with some of these leading researchers and have designed our research portfolio to progress the science that we feel will be needed to deliver advanced biofuels with environmental benefits.

 Our advanced biofuels research portfolio includes joint research collaborations focused on algae-based biofuels with Synthetic Genomics, Inc. (SGI), Colorado School of Mines and Michigan State.
 We are also exploring a variety of biomass conversion processes that could be used with non-food based feedstocks such as whole cellulosic biomass, algae feedstocks and cellulose-derived sugars.
-These programs are being carried out currently with Renewable Energy Group (REG), Northwestern University and the University of Wisconsin.
+These programs are being carried out currently with Renewable Energy Group (REG) and the University of Wisconsin.